Metaphysical.

 An umbrella term for the modern crystal-meaning tradition and related practices; not a scientific description.

-In philosophy, metaphysics is the branch concerned with the nature of reality beyond the physical: causation, identity, time, mind.
+In philosophy, metaphysics is the branch concerned with the nature of reality beyond the physical: causation, identity, time, mind, possibility, the relation between abstract objects and concrete ones.
+The word goes back to the Greek editors of Aristotle, who placed his treatise on first principles ta meta ta phusika, "the things after the physics," simply because of where the scrolls sat on the library shelf.
 In crystal and wellness contexts, metaphysical has drifted into a much narrower use.
 It is the umbrella label for the modern tradition of associating stones with feelings, intentions, chakras, planets, and outcomes.
 When a listing speaks of a stone's "metaphysical properties," it is referring to this body of practice rather than to anything established in the laboratory.